BigelowLab/oharvester/tutorials/ncdf-raster/README.md

 ### Open and extract lon/lat

 Let's open the file and extract the longitude and latitude locations which are stored in the `dim` section of the resource.
-Note that that opening results in minimal transfer of data - just enough to completely define the contents of the file.
+Note that opening procerss results in minimal transfer of data - just enough to completely define the contents of the file.
 This is a great feature that removes the need to downlaod the entore file just to extract a small piece of it.

 BTW, we have [printed](20180101090000-JPL-L4_GHRSST-SSTfnd-MUR-GLOB-v02.0-fv04.1.txt) the `ncdf4` object we create for your convenience - it's just like using [`ncdump -c`](https://www.unidata.ucar.edu/software/netcdf/workshops/2011/utilities/NcdumpExamples.html).